List of Fist of the North Star characters: Airi

 Airi (アイリ) is Rei's younger sister, who was kidnapped by Jagi on the day of her wedding and then sold to slavery.
 The Fang Clan managed to get a hold of her after killing her previous captor and used her as leverage against Rei.
 Such was Airi's suffering at the hands of the Fang Clan that she blinded herself in despair.
 Rei rescued her with the help of Kenshiro, who restored her eyesight.
-She remains in Mamiya's village and gains the courage to stand up and defend herself with the help of Lin when Ken-oh's army invades the village.
+She remains in Mamiya's village and gains the courage to stand up and defend herself with the help of Rin when Kenoh's army invades the village.
 Like Mamiya, Airi reappears in Episode 114 of the sequel TV series.

 Ryuga

-Ryuga (リュウガ, Ryūga) is the elder brother of Yulia and the older half-brother of Juza.
+Ryuga (リュウガ, Ryūga) is the elder brother of Yuria and the older half-brother of Juza.
 He is the successor of the (泰山天狼拳, Taizan Tenrōken) style, which allows him to scoop out chunks of his enemies' flesh while leaving them with a feeling of coldness.
 He represents the solitary star of Sirius (天狼星, Tenrōsei), which is neither part of the Hokuto nor Nanto constellations.
 After the nuclear war, Ryuga pledges his loyalty to Raoh, believing that his tyranny will restore order to the world.
 However, he begins to doubt Raoh's methods when he meets his sister's fiancée Kenshiro, the other Hokuto Shinken master.
 Ryuga decides to challenge Kenshiro by kidnapping Toki and keeping him captive in his castle.
 Kenshiro defeats him, only to find out that Ryuga was already dying, having slit his own stomach before the battle.
-He shows Kenshiro the locket of Yulia, whom he holds dear, and realizes Yulia has made the right decision by choosing Kenshiro before dying.
+He shows Kenshiro the locket of Yuria, whom he holds dear, and realizes Yuria has made the right decision by choosing Kenshiro before dying.

 Ryuga was voiced by Hideyuki Hori in the original TV series, Daisuke Sakaguchi (as a child) in the Shin Kyūseishu Densetsu series, and by Daisuke Matsubara in the Ten no Haoh anime series.
 John Swasey voices him in the English dub of Legends of the Dark King.

 Ein

 Ein (アイン, Ain) is a famed tracker and a bounty hunter who fights with an unorthodox brawling style (ケンカ拳法, Kenka Kenpō).
 He is hired to capture Kenshiro, but after a brief fight with Ken, he begins to respect him.
 He has a daughter named Asuka, who he protects with his very life and is the reason why he earns money.
-He sacrifices his own life to save Bat, Mew, Lin and Lui from a flooding cell.
+He sacrifices his own life to save Bat, Mew, Rin and Lui from a flooding cell.
 Kenshiro is given Ein's gloves by Asuka after his death in which he was seen wearing throughout the rest of the series, until it is finally destroyed in his showdown with Han.